SS President Roosevelt (1921): 1945

 She sailed 24 January 1945 with troops for Guadalcanal, arriving via Espiritu Santo 12 February.
 There she began training operations for the invasion of Okinawa.
-From 21–27 March the transports made final preparations at Ulithi, sailing the latter date for the last and greatest of the Pacific invasions.
+From 21 to 27 March the transports made final preparations at Ulithi, sailing the latter date for the last and greatest of the Pacific invasions.
 The troops stormed ashore 1 April, but the transport remained off the beaches helping to ward off air attacks while unloading cargo until 9 April.
 She then sailed to Saipan, and continued to Pearl Harbor, where she anchored 25 April 1945.

 Joseph T. Dickman arrived at San Francisco with veterans 30 May.
 After two troop voyages to Pearl Harbor, the ship remained at the Navy Yard there for conversion to a casualty evacuation ship for the projected invasion of Japan.
 Emerging 10 August, she was en route to San Francisco when the fighting ended 14 August 1945.

 Joseph T. Dickman then sailed for the Philippines 24 August; and, upon arrival in Manila 17 September, took on American and Allied soldiers who had been prisoners of the Japanese for transportation to the United States.
 Coincidentally, four British enlisted men came on board, who after 3½ years in a prison camp were returning to the United States on the same ship which had carried them from Halifax to Bombay in 1941.

 The ship reached San Francisco 16 October.
 Assigned to Operation Magic Carpet, Joseph T. Dickman made a voyage to Pearl Harbor, returning to Seattle 2 December 1945.